vektah/goparsify/readme.md

 =========

 This is a fork of github.com/vektah/goparsify.
-The fork brings it up to date with some current Go practices (modules) and works to improve error messages.
+The fork brings it up to date with some current Go practices (modules), improves some error messages, and fixes some bugs.
 The original readme follows:

 A parser-combinator library for building easy to test, read and maintain parsers using functional composition.